idaholab/TMAP8/doc/content/verification_and_validation/ver-1dc.md

 ## Results and comparison against analytical solution

 The analytical solution for the permeation transient is compared with TMAP8 results in [ver-1dc_comparison_diffusion].
 The graphs for the theoretical flux and the calculated flux are in good agreement, with root mean square percentage errors (RMSPE) of RMSPE = 0.41 % when time $t \geq 3$ s.
-The breakthrough time calculated from [eqn:zeta] in analytical solution is 4.04 s, and the breakthrough time from TMAP8 is 4.12 s.
+The breakthrough time calculated from [eqn:tau_be] in analytical solution is 4.04 s, and the breakthrough time from TMAP8 is 4.12 s.

 !media comparison_ver-1dc.py
        image_name=ver-1dc_comparison_diffusion.png